robotpony/w42/content/blog/2025/the-art-of-context-what-i-have-learned-about-working-with-ai.md

+---
+slug: the-art-of-context-what-i-have-elarned-about-working-with-ai
-# The Art of context: what I’ve learned about working with AI
+title: "The Art of context: what I’ve learned about working with AI"
+date: 2025-07-21T21:27:07Z
+draft: false
+---

 I sat down last week to ask Claude to help me analyze some user feedback data.
 I spent fifteen minutes crafting what I thought was the perfect prompt: "Please analyze this data, but don't make assumptions about causation, don't over-interpret small sample sizes, don't use corporate jargon, don't suggest solutions we can't implement, and definitely don't..."